S3-working-group/s3-practical-guide/docs/all.md

 #### Take an iterative approach to change

-Evolution is often more effective and more sustainable than revolution which is rarely necessary or worthwhile unless you fail to continuously improve a system when it’s needed.
+Evolution is often more effective and more sustainable than revolution which is rarely necessary or worthwhile unless you fail to continuously improve a system when it's needed.
 Especially in a complex environment, making many changes to a system at the same time can lead to a mess that is difficult to fix.
 Consequences resulting from larger interventions are often hard to measure effectively, especially in complexity, and the relationship between cause and effect will be difficult, if not impossible to determine and evaluate.

 Instead, consider changing things incrementally whenever you see an opportunity for a small and worthwhile improvement, significantly reducing the need for a large intervention.
 This will help you to effectively adapt to changing environments, keep your organization and systems fit for purpose, and prevent things from descending into a state that is costly or even impossible to repair.

-**Even when a large change is needed, go step by step**, figuring out how things need to be and **adjust what you’re doing based on what you learn**.
+**Even when a large change is needed, go step by step**, figuring out how things need to be and **adjust what you're doing based on what you learn**.
 With small changes, assumptions can be tested quickly and failure is more manageable.
 When a small experiment fails, you can learn fast and if necessary, use what you learn to develop a better experiment.
 When a large experiment fails, a lot of time and effort might be spent without learning much at all.

 Be aware that if you change several things at the same time, you might not be able to determine which of them lead to the effects you see, so **aim for one or only a few concurrent changes at a time**.